 By Dr. McKenzie Nisbet, ND

 Have you had your hormones tested?
 Do you remember the time of day or time of month they were tested?
 Was it blood, saliva or urine?
-If you’re not doing the right type of sample at the right time your results could be meaningless, and your imbalances could be overlooked.
+If you’re not doing the right type of sample at the right time your results could be meaningless, and your concerns could be overlooked.

 Hormonal testing is essential to understanding what is going on below the surface.
-Many hormonal imbalances have overlapping symptoms, so testing is used to eliminates the guesswork.
+Many hormonal concerns have overlapping symptoms, so testing is used to eliminates the guesswork.
 The key is to know when the testing should be done and what type of testing is required .
 Proper testing allows us to get to the root cause of your symptoms to get you feeling better, sooner.

 TIMING